Colin Goad

-Sir Colin Goad was a British civil servant who served as Secretary-General of the International Maritime Organization, then known as the Inter-Governmental Maritime Consultative Organization (IMCO).
+Sir Colin Goad (1914–1998) was a British civil servant who served as Secretary-General of the International Maritime Organization, then known as the Inter-Governmental Maritime Consultative Organization (IMCO).
 He served as Secretary-General from 1968 to 1973.

 Life and career

-He was born 31 December 1914 in Cirencester, Gloucestershire.
+Goad was born on 31 December 1914 in Cirencester, Gloucestershire.
 He was educated at Cirencester Grammar School and then studied history at Gonville and Caius College, Cambridge University.

-In 1937 he joined the British Civil Service working at the Department for Transport.
+In 1937 Goad joined the British Civil Service, working at the Department for Transport.
 He was promoted to Under-Secretary in 1963.
 In January 1959 he attended the First Assembly of the IMCO.
-He worked on the organisations maritime safety committee before being Deputy Secretary General and serving in this role between 1963 and 1968.
+Goad worked on the organization's maritime safety committee before being Deputy Secretary General and serving in this role between 1963 and 1968.

-Goad was appointed Secretary General of the organization on 1 January 1968.
-In 1967 Goad remarked that the Torrey Canyon oil spill had a significant influence on the development of IMCO as the organization developed environmental rules (later to be the MARPOL Convention.
+Goad was appointed Secretary-General of the organization on 1 January 1968.
+In 1967 Goad remarked that the Torrey Canyon oil spill had a significant influence on the development of IMCO as the organization developed environmental rules (later to be the MARPOL Convention}.
 In 1969, Goad gave a speech at the International Legal Conference on Marine Pollutan damage which outlined IMCO's technical mandate and legal purview to improve maritime safety and protect the marine environment.

-Goad served as Secretary General until 31 December 1973.

-He then worked for the Liberian and Marshall Islands ship registries.
+Goad served as Secretary-General until 31 December 1973 and then worked for the ship registries of Liberia and the Marshall Islands.

 He died in Cirencester on 15 March 1998.